Definition of

 • Toxins through certain medications (such as steroids, antacids and antibiotics) or from the environment itself (mercury, Bisphenol A in cans and plastics, and pesticides).

 Symptoms of leaky gut syndrome include diarrhea, gas, constipation, irritable bowel syndrome, unexplained infection, and intolerance to certain foods.
-On the other hand, the habit of taking anti-inflammatory drugs or aspirin frequently, as well as alcohol abuse, can cause this disorder.
+On the other hand, the habit of frequently taking anti-inflammatories or aspirin, as well as alcohol abuse, can cause this disorder.